dummy-ilh/MINE/Probability  & Statistics/MIT_18_05_Class1_Notes.md

-# MIT 18.05 — Introduction to Probability and Statistics
-## Class 1 Notes: Introduction, Counting & Sets
+## 1 : Introduction, Counting & Sets
 > *Based on MIT OpenCourseWare materials by Jeremy Orloff and Jonathan Bloom, Spring 2022*

 ---